 Water & Sewer Rates

-The sewer rate for 2020 is $3.00 per unit, with a minimum charge of $12.00/bill.
+The sewer rate for 2023 is $3.90 per unit, with a minimum charge of $13.60/bill with smallest meter size.
 The City sets the sewer rate based on your water consumption when your meter is read in February (north side) and March (south side).
 The sewer charge remains that same amount for the next 6 billing cycles.

 Refuse, Recycling, and Yard Waste Collection and Disposal

 Charges for City refuse, recycling, and yard waste collection and disposal services will be as follows (for more specific Q&A please visit Public Works):

 - (a) $7.30 pass-by fee per dwelling unit per month for bag and recycling system service (plus $2.25 per each City refuse bag, purchased by resident).
 The pass-by fee shall be automatically added to each residential utility account.
 The pass-by fee shall not be waived for those residents who do not wish to recycle.

 - (b) $31.50 per month for each refuse (garbage) cart.

 - (c) Replacement refuse or recycling carts will be provided at the actual cart purchase price, including taxes, plus a $10.00 administrative and delivery fee. @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

 - (a) Household rubbish / Special Pick-up fee: $40.00 for collection of up to 2 cubic yards (3 ft. x 3 ft. x 6 ft.) of household rubbish. $20.00 collection fee per each additional cubic yard of rubbish. @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>